-Reason for band B Description of band B priority reason Relevant priority date Time limits for bidding Consequence of Refusal Previously accepted homeless "qualifying offer" applicants (group 6) Households who were accepted homeless and who have subsequently accepted a qualifying offer outside the M25 allowing them to remain in private sector accommodation after the duty has ceased, who do not meet the criteria for employment priority (as defined in Appendix 8).
-The applicant must renew their registration every year and continue to have a priority need in order to retain this priority.
-No time limits Refusal of 3 reasonable offers will result in downgrade to band C Older people approved for sheltered accommo- dation (group 19) Applicants (usually 60 years+, but exceptionally 55 years+) who are assessed as likely to benefit (e.g. by retaining their independence for longer) from sheltered or other specialist older people's accommodation.
-Date of registration or becoming eligible for older people's housing, whichever is the later Expected to bid regularly and move fairly quickly or refusal of 3 refusal of 3 reasonable offers will re to reduced preference band C Failure to bid, failure to attend a viewing or a refusal of 3 reasonable offers will result in downgrade to band C Working families (groups 8 & 9) Non-homeless applicants who meet the criteria for employment priority (as defined in Appendix 8), have at least one child of primary school age, and who are suffering financial hardship in the private sector, or are prevented by low income from moving to be independent of their extended family. year after the date the applicant started working full time No time limit but at date of successful bid applicant must be verified as meeting all the financial & other criteria for working priority.
-Failure to bid, failure to attend a viewing or a refusal of 3 reasonable offers will result in downgrade to band C
+Reason for band B Description of band B priority reason Relevant priority date Time limits for bidding Consequence of Refusal ndard priority iting time : sheltered accommodation 1 year Older people approved for sheltered accommo- dation (group 19) Applicants (usually 60 years+, but exceptionally 55 years+) who are assessed as likely to benefit (e.g. by retaining their independence for longer) from sheltered or other specialist older people's accommodation.
+Date of registration or becoming eligible for older people's housing, whichever is the later Expected to bid regularly and move fairly quickly or risk being downgraded to reduced preference band C Failure to bid, failure to attend a viewing or a refusal of 3 reasonable offers will result in downgrade to band C